Respondent Asking for Read Libellus

 Exception to the decree accepting the petitioner’s libellus

 I am raising an exception, in accord with Dignitas Connubii Art.
-77, by proposing that the decree wherein the tribunal accepted the libellus should be vacated because libellus does not contain the facts and proofs in a general way that the petitioner is planning to bring forward to prove Petitioner’s case.
+77, by proposing that the decree wherein the tribunal accepted the libellus should be vacated because libellus does not contain the facts and proofs in a general way upon which the petitioner is relying to demonstrate nullity.
 If the libellus does contain these thing, please provide it to me.
 Otherwise, the libellus should be rejected.

 Canon 1505 §1.
 When a single judge or the president of a collegiate tribunal has seen that the matter is within his competence and the petitioner does not lack legitimate personal standing in the trial, he must accept or reject the libellus as soon as possible by decree. §2.
 A libellus can be rejected only: […] 3o if the prescripts of canon 1504, nn.
 1-3 have not been observed;

 DC Art.
 77 §1.
 At any stage or grade of trial, defects by which the nullity of a sentence can occur can be proposed as an exception and likewise declared by the judge ex officio (can.
 1459, §1).